winksaville/csgrs/readme.md

 - allocations should be kept to a minimum.
 Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy via appropriate functions

 ## Roadmap / Todo
-- transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary, disengage chulls on shapes
+- transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary
-- transition text to Polygon/Multipolygon, which can then be extruded / tessellated through the normal means
+- disengage chulls on 2D->3D shapes
+- fix text scale / extrusion
 - check slice() works on polygons and slices to GeometryCollections
 - fix shape of reuleaux
 - fix metaballs_2d